IngRamirezJezhuah/IngRamirezJezhuah/README.md

 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 50px></picture> About me

--🔭**ദ്ദി ˉ͈̀꒳ˉ͈́ )✧ I’m interested** in desing for videogames, make programs and play wwhit the programs
+## 🔭**ദ്ദി ˉ͈̀꒳ˉ͈́ )✧ I’m interested** in desing for videogames, make programs and play whit the programs opensource
-    also im interessed in web design(Backen and frontnet) ദ്ദി ༎ຶ‿༎ຶ )
+-  also im interessed in web design(Backen and frontnet) ദ്ദി ༎ຶ‿༎ຶ )
     and i have a lot of desings in somes projects about the tecnologies ∘ ∘ ∘ ( °ヮ° ) ?

 - **Topics(٩>ᴗ<)و Machine learning/Modeling 3d/Motors Graphics for Videogames/Ethical Hacking/Networking**